drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 Once you see `Build Successful`, you can continue with the following commands

-Start a redis server in the background with the docker command `docker run --name myredis -d --rm -p 6379:6379 redis`{{execute}}
+Start a redis server in the background with the docker command `docker run --name redis -p 6379:6379 -e ALLOW_EMPTY_PASSWORD=yes bitnami/redis:latest`{{execute}}

 Run`java -jar target/rest-service-0.0.1-SNAPSHOT.jar &`{{execute}} in the background.